govtechmy/hansards-dataproc/README.md

 ## Usage
 1. Install requirements `pip install -r requirements.txt`
 2. Change directory with either `cd dewan_rakyat` or `cd dewan_negara`.
+3. (Optional) Run `python3 download_hansards.py` to download the source PDFs.
-3. Bulk process with `python3 batch_run.py`.
+4. Bulk process with `python3 batch_run.py`.
 If you are rerunning, free to comment out certain procedures to speed up the prcoess (e.g. `parse_pdf.py` takes a long time but we have stored the output in `parsed_pdf`).

 ![](README_images/usage.png)